LibCrowds/docs/docs/setup/configuring-pybossa.md

 ## Optional settings

-The settings below can be added to PYBOSSA's `settings_local.py` file to help with various administration tasks such as reanalysing all results or checking for empty templates.
+The settings below can be added to PYBOSSA's `settings_local.py` file to help with various administration tasks, such as checking for invalid templates, or triggering analysis of all empty results.

+These settings are optional as they will modify the database and there are instances when that is undesirable, such as when migrating to a new version of the application.
+However, unless you have a specific reason for excluding them, it is recommended that they are also added to PYBOSSA's `settings_local.py` file.

 ```python
 # The user ID used to make automated announcements